 If two processes perform mnesia:dirty_update_counter/3 simultaneously, both updates take effect without the risk of losing one of the updates.
 The new value NewVal of the counter is returned.

-If Key do not exists, a new record is created with value Incr if it is larger than 0, otherwise it is set to 0.
+If Key does not exist, a new record is created with value Incr if it is larger than 0, otherwise it is set to 0.